lewisnyman/lewisnyman.co.uk/src/_posts/2015-06-11-fire-the-workaholics.md

 ---
 layout: post
 title: Fire the workaholics
-tags: 100 words, culture, note
+tags:
+  - 100 words
+  - culture
+  - note
 ---

 <blockquote>Workaholics aren't heroes.
 They don't save the day, they just use it up.
 The real hero is home because she figured out a faster way</blockquote>